Noah Botić

-Noah Vinko Botic (/hr/ vin-KOH bot-ITCH; born 11 January 2002) is an Australian soccer player who plays as a striker for Austria Wien in the Austrian Bundesliga.
+Noah Vinko Botić (/hr/ vin-KOH bot-ITCH; born 11 January 2002) is an Australian soccer player who plays as a striker for Austria Wien in the Austrian Bundesliga and the Australia national team.

 Club career

 Early career

-Botic was born in Sydney, Australia, and played for numerous different clubs in Australia at youth level.
+Botić was born in Sydney, Australia, and played for numerous different clubs in Australia at youth level.

 Hoffenheim

-Following trials with English sides Manchester United, as well as interest from Everton and German champions Bayern Munich, Botic signed a two-year scholarship deal with Hoffenheim in 2019.
+Following trials with English sides Manchester United, as well as interest from Everton and German champions Bayern Munich, Botić signed a two-year scholarship deal with Hoffenheim in 2019.

 In October 2019, he was named among the 60 best young talents in the world by English newspaper The Guardian.

-Due to his potential, Botic has been tipped to be Australia's successor to clinical striker Mark Viduka, who captained Australia to their best finish at a World Cup, as well as being the top-scoring Australian in the UEFA Champions League.
+Due to his potential, Botić has been tipped to be Australia's successor to clinical striker Mark Viduka, who captained Australia to their best finish at a World Cup, as well as being the top-scoring Australian in the UEFA Champions League.

 Western United

-On 1 August 2021, Botic returned to Australia to sign for Western United.
+On 1 August 2021, Botić returned to Australia to sign for Western United.

-On 9 May 2025, Botic scored Western United's first ever A-League Men finals goal at Ironbark Fields, and became the first A-League Men player to score a hat-trick at the ground, scoring in the 20th, 31st and 62nd minutes in an eventual 3-2 elimination final win over Adelaide United FC.
+On 9 May 2025, Botić scored Western United's first ever A-League Men finals goal at Ironbark Fields, and became the first A-League Men player to score a hat-trick at the ground, scoring in the 20th, 31st and 62nd minutes in an eventual 3-2 elimination final win over Adelaide United FC.

-On 24 May 2025, Botic became Western United’s all-time top goal scorer with 28 goals in all competitions.
+On 24 May 2025, Botić became Western United’s all-time top goal scorer with 28 goals in all competitions.

+Austria Wien

+On 28 June 2025, Botić moved to Europe for the first time by joining Austrian Bundesliga side Austria Wien on a free transfer, signing a three-year contract.

 International career

-Botic has represented Australia at under-16 and under-17 level.
+Botić has represented Australia at under-16 and under-17 level.
 He was joint-top scorer at the 2018 AFC U-16 Championship with five goals from five games, as Australia went out to Japan at the semi-final stage.
 He followed this up with four goals in four games at the 2019 FIFA U-17 World Cup in Brazil.
 He also scored in a friendly against England under-17s.

-For his performances at youth level, Botic received the inaugural Dylan Tombides medal, awarded to the best Australian soccer player from under-17 to under-23 level, in 2019.
+For his performances at youth level, Botić received the inaugural Dylan Tombides medal, awarded to the best Australian soccer player from under-17 to under-23 level, in 2019.

 In June 2023, he took part in the Maurice Revello Tournament in France with Saudi Arabia.

 Personal life

-Born in Australia, Botic is of Croatian descent and holds dual-citizenship.
+Born in Australia, Botić is of Croatian descent and holds dual-citizenship.
 He is the cousin of Australian international soccer player Tomi Juric and his brother, Deni.